Is gold a good investment?

 7. Gold Can be Your Saviour

-One of gold’s strongest advantages is that it can protect your investments, even your standard of living, during periods of economic, monetary or geopolitical crisis.
+One of gold’s strongest advantages is that it can protect your investments, even your standard of living, during periods of an economic, monetary or geopolitical crisis.
 And depending on the nature of the crisis, gold can move from a defensive tool to an offensive profit machine.

 Many investors use gold in times of financial distress.